azrafe7/send2photopea/README.md

 Now you can also click on the extension button to send a screenshot to Photopea.

 [CHROME]
-I frequently use this extension in combination with my other extension (WebClipElement) to clip elements on a page and then send them to Photopea.
+I frequently use this extension in combination with my other extension (WebClip Element) to clip elements on a page and then send them to Photopea.

 CHANGELOG: https://github.com/azrafe7/send2photopea/blob/main/CHANGELOG.md